-- 118. The annual accounts for the year ended 31 March 2018 are due to be approved by SPT on 28 September 2018.
+- 118. The annual accounts for the year ended 31 March 2018 were approved by SPT on 28 September 2018.
 We report within our independent auditor's report: - An unqualified opinion on the annual accounts; and - An unqualified opinion on other prescribed matters.